jpace/ijdk/README.md

 # Overview

-IJDK (Incava Java Development Kit) is a library of general-purposed code, much of it inspired by Ruby.
+IJDK (Incava Java Development Kit) is a library of general-purpose Java code, much of it inspired by Ruby.
 For example, reading a file is this simple:

 ```java